Skip to content

 Estimated reading time: 3 minutes

-Python arrays are used to manage how data is analysed and have the data in a structured form for the data analyst or data scientist to use.
+Python arrays are used to manage how data is analyzed and have the data in a structured form for the data analyst or data scientist to use.

 What is an Array?